-In fiscal 2021, NETSOL performance was impacted by the challenges our business faced as a result of the global COVID-19 pandemic.
-To protect the health and welfare of our employees and in support of efforts to control the spread of the pandemic, we asked all of our employees to work from home (WFH) and adhere to their local guidelines when returning back to our offices.
+We worked through tremendous challenges, including inflation headwinds, a strained supply chain, an extremely tight labor market and Russia's invasion of Ukraine.
+Despite these many challenges, this past year confirmed that our focused portfolio, our superior technical capabilities and our talented workforce provide us with an edge in the industry.
+We've strived to maintain our commitments to our customers and communities, and we've built a backlog that supports our position as an industry leader.
+In fiscal 2022, NETSOL performance was impacted by the challenges our business faced as a result of the global COVID-19 pandemic.
 As we adapted, gradually we were able to service customers and clients remotely.
 With the steady recovery of our business globally, we accelerated our plans to transform our business to meet customers' evolving preferences in the new environment and position the Company for long-term success.

-A few of our highlights for the fiscal year ended June 30, 2021, were:
+A few of our highlights for the fiscal year ended June 30, 2022 were: